Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: Introduction

+The earliest unicast mechanisms were inspired by the seminal work~\cite{kelly}, which presents a mechanism with competitive equilibrium as the solution concept.
+Mechanism design work for unicast network include~\cite{basarnash,basar,joharicongestion,hajek,rahuljain}, and specifically, Nash implementation for general unicast has been studied in~\cite{stoenescu06,kakhbodcorrection,SiAn15b}.
+In all the above works, the network structure is assumed to be fixed; alternately~\cite{neely2009optimal} studies the relay problem where agents own links and can price the data going through them.

+Mechanism design has also been studied for power allocation problems in wireless networks.
+These are public goods problems, since the quality of service achieved by any agent depends not only on his signal strength but also that of neighboring agents due to interference from surrounding transmissions (see \cite{hong2012mechanism,demosshruti,alpcan_book2013}).

+\tb{Readers may refer to~\cite{chen2002family,healy2012designing} for mechanisms designed to fully implement Walrasian and Lindahl allocations that are guaranteed to converge to the NE with a large class of learning dynamics.
+Both~\cite{chen2002family,healy2012designing} rely on the off-equilibrium properties - specifically that of the best response correspondence - to ensure a ``learning'' property in their mechanism.
+Authors in~\cite{bhattacharya2014} ensure that their mechanism induces a best response correspondence that has a partial truth-telling property: the allocation and price $ (x_i,p_i) $ quoted by agent $ i $, in her best response, are related to her utility $v_i(\cdot)$ as $ p_i = v_i^\prime(x_i) $ (even if $ x_i $ isn't equal to the optimal allocation $ x_i^\star $). }

+In multicast/multirate models without strategic agents, researchers have argued for different optimality criteria.
+One example is the \textit{max-min} fairness for multicast used in~\cite{rubenstein,srikantmulticast,sarkarfair,SaTa02}.
+On the other hand, the works in~\cite{sarkaropt,kar} have used integer and convex programming to get decentralized algorithms that maximize the sum of utilities.
+Stoenescu et al~\cite{stoenescu2007multirate} propose a realization algorithm which converges to optimal allocation.

-The remainder of this paper is structured as follows: in section \ref{secCP}, the centralised problem that we wish to implement in a decentralised manner is stated and its solution is characterised.
-Section~\ref{secRefm} formulates the weak and strong budget balance versions of the problem.
-In sections \ref{secmech} and \ref{secmechown}, the mechanisms are described and their properties are proved for the weak and strong budget balance cases respectively.
-In section \ref{secgen}, relevant literature and some salient features of the mechanism are discussed.
+The remainder of this paper is structured as follows: in Section \ref{secCP}, the centralized problem that we wish to implement is stated and its solution is characterized.
+In Section \ref{secmech}, the mechanism is described and its properties are derived for the weak budget balance (WBB) case.
+This mechanism is modified in Section \ref{secmechown} to include strong budget balance at NE.
+Section \ref{secgen} discusses the relevant literature and some salient features of the mechanism.